eBay/ebayui-core/src/components/ebay-select/README.md

 `borderless` | No | Boolean | No | whether button has borders

 Note: For this component, `class` is applied to the root tag, while all other HTML attributes are applied to the `select` tag.
+Be sure to include typical HTML attributes for the `select` tag, like `name`.

 ### ebay-select Events